-This project is made possible by contributions from generous organizations and donors like you!
-We'd like to thank our amazing partners at the Leonardo DiCaprio Foundation for supporting The Village of Arts and Humanities' solar array.
+This solar project was made possible by contributions from more than 300 generous donors from throughout the country who contributed to the crowdfunding campaign to pay for the upfront cost of bringing solar to The Village of Arts and Humanities.
+Additionally, we’d like to thank our partners at the Leonardo DiCaprio Foundation for supporting The Village of Arts and Humanities' solar array.